Ian Robinson (Australian football umpire): Post-umpiring career

-In 2004, in a bid to improve the consistency of Tribunal rulings, the AFL appointed Robinson to the new position of video reporting officer, becoming the sole person responsible for laying charges based on video evidence, a job that had been previously assigned to the field umpires.
+In 2004, in a bid to improve the consistency of tribunal rulings, the AFL appointed Robinson to the new position of video reporting officer, becoming the sole person responsible for laying charges based on video evidence, a job that had been previously assigned to the field umpires.

 Honours

-In 1988, Robinson received the AFL Umpires Association's Lifetime Achievement Award.
+In 1988, Robinson received the VFL Umpires Association's Lifetime Achievement Award.

 When the Australian Football Hall of Fame was established in 1996 to celebrate the centenary of the VFL/AFL, Robinson was listed, along with ten other umpires, among its inaugural inductees.

-Life Outside Football
+Personal life

 Outside of football, Robinson has worked as a university professor specialising in computer science.
 He graduated with a Bachelor of Science and PhD from the University of Melbourne and lectured there until moving to La Trobe University in 1975, being one of the original staff members when the Department of Computer Science was formed two years later at the Bundoora campus.
-As of 2002 he held the title of associate professor at the Department of Computer Science and Computer Engineering, as well as being appointed Deputy Dean of the Faculty of Science, Technology and Engineering.
+In, 2002 Robinson held the title of associate professor at the Department of Computer Science and Computer Engineering, as well as Deputy Dean of the Faculty of Science, Technology and Engineering.